surengalstyan/aua-cs392sd-shop/README.md

 - Node.js 18.14.0 https://nodejs.org/en/
 - Postgres version 14/15 https://www.postgresql.org/download/
+- MongoDB version 5

 ## 2. Initialize database

 > **Note**
-> You can skip this step if are willing to connect to the demo database on AWS.
-(Normally sensitive env variables should not be submitted.
-Just to avoid setting up DB locally.)
+> You can skip this step if are willing to connect to the demo database on AWS and Atlas.

-> Otherwise, make sure you have `server/.env` file and `DATABASE_URL` env var is set.
+> Otherwise, make sure you have `server/.env` file and `POSTGRES_DATABASE_URL` & `MONGODB_DATABASE_URL` env var are set.

 ### Initialize schema